Antiochian Church in the UK

 Metropolitan Silouan arrived in London on 15th February 2016 and was enthroned on Saturday 27th February 2016.

-The Archdiocese at present (October 2016) have 18 parishes spread around the United Kingdom and Ireland.
-The Parish of St. George’s Cathedral in London is considered as the “mother parish” of the Archdiocese.
+The Archdiocese at present (December 2023) have 21 parishes and missions spread around the United Kingdom and Ireland.
+The Parish of St. George’s Cathedral in London is considered the “mother parish” of the Archdiocese.

 You can find more information about the Archdiocese and its parishes on the Archdiocesan website here: https://www.antiochian-orthodox.com/